Smart-Closet-CS489/coral-api/docs/ENDPOINTS.md

 **Description:**
 All models specified in `model_names` will be co-compiled together into their edgetpu tflite format.
 Doing this will allow the user to inference these models back-to-back without the models needed to be switched in SRAM, improving performance.
 Do this for groups of models that will be inferenced together, or a single model if independent.
 Remember, the max SRAM size is 7MB, so co-compiling models with a combined size larger than 7MB will force inefficient CPU usage.

+**Important Things to Note:**
+- Total number of datapoints for any training session (input/output pairs) must be at least 6
+- Input/output indidivual size must match the number of input and output neurons for the specific model

 ---